BrittanyOh/HTML-CSS-Project2/README.md

 4. Wide headings: Place 0.25em horizontal spacing between neighboring letters in all headings on the page.
 5. Tight heading background: Make it so that the gray background behind the headings on the page is only behind the text itself, not stretched across the entire width of the page.
 (Looks nice with extra feature #1.)
-As much as possible, you should implement these changes by modifying your CSS code rather than your HTML.
+<br> As much as possible, you should implement these changes by modifying your CSS code rather than your HTML.
 Some of the CSS properties necessary will not have been covered in class, so you must learn them yourself.
 Try using the textbook or Google.
 There are some good HTML and CSS references such as the following sites:
 • https://www.w3schools.com/tags/
 • https://www.w3schools.com/cssref/
 A screenshot of the expected output for the extra features is available at the last page.

-Implementation and Grading:
+## Implementation and Grading:
-For full credit, your pie.html page must pass the W3C HTML5 validator with no errors (a green bar).
-(Your page is fine as long as you see the green bar and text "This document was successfully checked as HTML5!")
+<br> For full credit, your pie.html page must pass the W3C HTML5 validator with no errors (a green bar).
+(Your page is fine
+as long as you see the green bar and text "This document was successfully checked as HTML5!")
 Choose appropriate HTML tags to match the structure of the content on the page.
 Do not express style information in HTML with inline styles or presentational HTML tags such as b or font.
 You may not use any HTML tables in your pie.html page.